top of page

 "𝘐 just 𝘴𝘵𝘢𝘳𝘵𝘦𝘥 𝘵𝘰 𝘣𝘶𝘪𝘭𝘥. 𝘐 𝘶𝘴𝘦𝘥 𝘱𝘪𝘦𝘤𝘦𝘴 𝘰𝘧 𝘮𝘺 𝘧𝘢𝘮𝘪𝘭𝘺'𝘴 𝘰𝘸𝘯 𝘳𝘶𝘪𝘯𝘦𝘥 𝘵𝘩𝘪𝘯𝘨𝘴. 𝘐 𝘴𝘦𝘢𝘳𝘤𝘩𝘦𝘥 𝘵𝘩𝘦 𝘤𝘰𝘶𝘯𝘵𝘭𝘦𝘴𝘴 𝘱𝘪𝘭𝘦𝘴 𝘮𝘺 𝘤𝘰𝘮𝘮𝘶𝘯𝘪𝘵𝘺 𝘭𝘦𝘧𝘵 𝘣𝘺 𝘵𝘩𝘦 𝘴𝘪𝘥𝘦𝘴 𝘰𝘧 𝘵𝘩𝘦 𝘳𝘰𝘢𝘥. 𝘐 𝘯𝘦𝘦𝘥𝘦𝘥 𝘵𝘰 𝘮𝘢𝘬𝘦 𝘴𝘰𝘮𝘦𝘵𝘩𝘪𝘯𝘨 𝘨𝘰𝘰𝘥 𝘰𝘶𝘵 𝘰𝘧 𝘪𝘵 𝘢𝘭𝘭."

-When hurricane cleanup was eventually complete, his search for materials turned to other places, from dragging magnets in the bay to getting permission to search local landfills.
+When hurricane cleanup was eventually complete, his search for materials turned to other places, from dragging magnets in the bay to searching landfills.
 Finding and utilizing materials that were destroyed by nature or discarded by society became the driving force of his work, seeking to transform loss and devastation into something new.

 Contact